sinusgamma/Forex-News-Trader-Dukascopy-API/README.md

 multisettings.csv - this file contains the multiple parameter scenarios for the events we want to trade Some example files for proper formatting can be found in the example_data_files folder, but before running the strategy we can import our own files in the JForex platform.

-If we start the strategy it will wait for the proper time before the news events to open the positions determined in the multisettings.csv file and manage everything until all of our positions are closed.
+If we start the strategy it will wait for the proper time before the news events to open the pending orders determined in the multisettings.csv file and manage everything until all of our positions and pending orders are closed.

 In the image below you can see an example of a semi-automatically generated scenario bunch (part of it).
 This isn't generated with this app, it is written in excel/vba, but shows you how many parameters can you set for your strategies.